Corey-Turner/SlidePuzzlePathfinder/README.md

     FPS - Sets the Maximum framerate of the game graphics

     Many other modifications can be made by modifying other constants

+### Testing
+    Unit tests are proided to test all non graphical functionality.
+    Solution tests are tested based on their ability to solve a randome puzzle There are no tests currently that handle the specific functions within each test method

+    pytest is used as the test harness:
+    *pytest solver_logic_unit_tests.py* can be used to test solver logic These tests check the solvers ability to solve a random puzzle These tests also stress test the solver by testing multiple tests side by side

+    *pytest board_logic_unit_tests.py* can be used to test the board logic These tests check the functionality of all non graphical board logic functions

+    -r A can be used to show the output of all tests (Pass/Fail/Skipped) -s can be used to show test results in real time